eatnumber1/russ.har.mn/thesis/projects/index.markdown

 }
 {% endhighlight %}

-# Reclaimable anonymous cache memory in Linux
+# Reclaimable Anonymous Cache Memory in Linux
 There are many programs today which generate "cached" values, which while regeneratable, are expensive to do.
 When the system is memory constrained however, it is frequently desirable to dump those caches so execution may